hadeelbk/mern-test-template/README.md

 ## Estimated Time:
 Recommended working time is 6 hours, but the developer has the flexibility to take up to 2 working days to deliver the project.

+> [!IMPORTANT]
+> Fork the project and provide the link to our team to review the code.